The national curriculum for Music aims to ensure that all pupils:

 "Thank you for letting me play my clarinet in the concert."

 "African drumming hurts your hands but it's great fun!"

-Singing and performing together (Christmas production, summer concert)
+Singing and performance (Christmas production, Young Voices, summer concert)